taranis-ai/taranis.ai/content/en/docs/admin/intelowl.md

 1. Deploy IntelOwl using its supported installation method and wait for its first-run migrations to finish.
 2. Create a dedicated IntelOwl API token for Taranis AI.
-3. Enable and configure at least one requested analyzer for every IOC type you intend to enrich.
+3. Enable and configure at least one supported analyzer for every IOC type you intend to enrich.
 4. In Taranis AI, enable **IOC Bot** and **IntelOwl Bot**.
 Keep IOC Bot before IntelOwl Bot in the bot run order.

 Configure the IntelOwl Bot with: